etiennestuder/gradle-jooq-plugin/README.md

 # Overview
 [Gradle](http://www.gradle.org) plugin that integrates the jOOQ code generation tool.

-For each named jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from the specified database schema and includes the generated Java sources in the matching source set, if existing.
+For each named jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ sources from the specified database schema and includes the generated Java sources in the matching source set, if existing.
 The code generation tasks participate in [task configuration avoidance](https://docs.gradle.org/current/userguide/task_configuration_avoidance.html), in [build configuration caching](https://docs.gradle.org/nightly/userguide/configuration_cache.html),